florisvb/alkali_flies_of_mono_lake/README.md

 In `mono_paper_locations/mono_paper_locations`, edit the file `figure_template_locations.py`, so that the paths match your system.

 Install the package (from `mono_paper_locations` type `python setup.py install`).

+## Installing our analysis

+In addition to mono_paper_locations, you need to install the following python packages inside analysis:
+* mono_analysis
+* gcms_analysis

 ## Processing raw data
 Raw data is saved as .bag files, which contain raw force measurements, lvdt, and movie images, all time-synced.
 See http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data